 After all, what did the wild economic boom-time get us?

-- It got us used to work ourselves at a fever pitch, especially here in the US.
-We’ve had to, in order to keep up with our debt.
+- It got us used to working ourselves at a fever pitch, especially here in the US.
+We’ve had to in order to keep up with our debt.
 Most families have two income earners.
 There’s no one left to put to work, child labor laws being what they are.
 And we need every bit of two incomes to make ends meet.

 - And speaking of debt, it got us into towering piles of debt.
 No need to spend a lot of time on the pernicious nature of the debt.
 That topic’s been done.

 - Large real estate firms bought up rental properties at a dizzying rate, driving up housing costs and rents.

 We’re good at economic booms and how.
 But what if we did a grow-slow economic simmer?

 What would our culture look like with long-term slow growth?

 - Would we consume less and appreciate more?
 Maybe we would gobble fewer resources.
 Hang onto a perfectly good car until it travels its last mile before buying another one.
 Give up the seductive TV and play some Scrabble, read a book, or sit and have long, meandering conversations.

 - Would we stop masquerading as Superman and Wonder Woman at work?
 Maybe we’d Â put in a good day’s productive work, then leave it behind at a decent hour for a real rest, well-earned.
 Maybe we wouldn’t be so afraid to take a week or 10 days off, lest someone fill in and do our job better than we do.

 - Would we learn to live without debt?
 Many of us have been forced to do so and have found it challenging and liberating.
 Imagine buying things without debt.
 You’d have to plan ahead and save, and before you spend the money, you’d naturally think about whether you still want that thing that seemed so crucial to your happiness six months ago when you started saving.